Skip to main content

 Why UAE businesses need an attendance system

-Beyond compliance, the Wage Protection System (WPS) requires employers to transfer salaries through approved channels.
-WPS 2.0 introduced Central Bank integration that cross-references salary payments against contracted amounts.
-If attendance data is inaccurate, payroll calculations will be wrong, and WPS will flag the discrepancy.
-This makes attendance accuracy a direct input to payroll compliance.
+Compliance goes further.
+The Wage Protection System (WPS) requires salaries to flow through approved channels.
+WPS 2.0 added Central Bank integration that cross-checks payments against contracts.
+If attendance data is wrong, payroll is wrong, and WPS flags the discrepancy.
+Attendance accuracy is now a direct input to payroll compliance.

-There are also practical business reasons.
-Manual attendance tracking — whether paper registers or basic spreadsheets — is prone to errors, buddy punching, and late submissions.
-For companies with multiple locations, consolidating manual records into a single payroll report is time-consuming and unreliable.
-An automated system eliminates these problems at the source.
+There are also practical reasons.
+Manual tracking — paper registers or basic spreadsheets — is prone to errors, buddy punching, and late submissions.
+For multi-site businesses, rolling up manual records into a single payroll report is slow and unreliable.
+An automated system removes these problems at the source.

 Types of attendance systems available